Judeceo/Consolidated-maintenance-analysis/README.md

  ### Project Overview

-This data analysis project is aimed at to analyze and visualize material issue and return transactions over a 12-month period to understand:
+This data analysis project is aimed at to analyze and visualize material transactions over a 12-month period to understand:

 - Resource consumption and spending patterns.